Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 Look at the polling data.

-People unhappy with the direction of country of the government is the source of most dissatisfaction in the country today.
+People unhappy with the direction of the country, the government is the source of most dissatisfaction in the country today.

 Voters don't get results.